trakerr-com/trakerr-csharp/README.md

 Since some of these parameters are common across all event's, the API has the option of setting these on the TrakerrClient instance (described towards the bottom) and offers a factory API for creating AppEvent's.

+### Key AppEvent Properties

+#### Log Level, Event Type and Classification
+* **Log Level** This enum specifies the logging level to be used for this event ('debug','info','warning','error' or 'fatal')
+* **Event Type** This defines the type of event or logger name.
+This is automatically set for errors.
+* **Classification** This is a user settable property that controls how the events are grouped.
+Defaults to 'Issue'.
+Set this to a different value to group this event in a different group.

+#### Event User, Event Session and Correlation ID
+* **Event User** This is the user that is associated with this event.
+This can be any user data or could be encrypted if privacy is required.
+* **Event Session** This is any session specific information associated with this event.
+* **Cross App Correlation ID** This is an additional ID that can be used for cross-application correlation of the same event.

+#### Operation Time
+* **Operation Time** This property in milliseconds measures the operation time for this specific event.

+#### Custom properties and segments
+In addition to the above, you can use custom properties and segments to send custom event, performance data.
+These can then be visualized in Trakerr's dashboards.

 ### Frameworks supported
 - .NET 4.0 or later
 - Windows Phone 7.1 (Mango) and later.